 Hi there, my name is Junbin Guo, but I prefer to go by Ben.
-I am a junior at San Marino
+I am a senior at San Marino

 High School(SMHS) located in Los Angeles, California.
 I have a strong passion for computer science